 Credit Card Payments

 We do not accept payment of property taxes directly through credit cards, however we accept payments through the Paytm Canada app, which accepts credit cards.
+Please note that this app charges a convenience fee, which is charged and collected by the app, not the City.
+By using the app as a method of payment, you are agreeing to pay this convenience fee.

 To pay your property taxes with your credit card through the Paytm Canada app: